 Convenience comes at a cost -- While there are some items that you'll be able to get deals on, the additional taxes, fees, and shipping costs applied to delivered goods can make them somewhat expensive.
 But sometimes, the convenience can make this worth it.

 Amazon has a huge selection of items from several different product categories, including some things that are difficult or impossible to find anywhere else.
-And if Amazon doesn't have it, someone else who's selling their wares on Amazon might be able to get it for you.
-You can organize your favourite products, or ones that you're looking to get soon, by using "Wish Lists", and you can also trade things you no longer want to other sellers on Amazon in exchange for store credit.
+And if they don't have it, someone else who's selling their wares on the platform might be able to get it for you.
+You can organize your favourite products, or ones that you're looking to get soon, by using "Wish Lists", and you can also trade things you no longer want to other sellers in exchange for store credit.
 Finally, Amazon's customer service is some of the best in the business, so if anything ever goes wrong with an order, you can bet that someone from Amazon will be doing everything they can to make it right!

-After reading the review, if you’re ready to start using Amazon.com, be sure to check out some of the other tutorials in our Amazon course, including how to sign up for Amazon, how to buy on Amazon, and how to get free shipping on your Amazon orders.
+After reading the review, if you’re ready to start using Amazon, be sure to check out some of the other tutorials in our Amazon course, including how to sign up, how to start making purchases, and how to get free shipping on your orders.
 We’re here to help you every step of the way!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.